Energy giant sued as Spain power lines kill 100s of birds - RFI

 Madrid (AFP)

-Barcelona prosecutors have filed suit against energy giant Endesa for the deaths of hundreds of birds electrocuted by its high-wire power lines, court documents show.
+Barcelona prosecutors are suing energy giant Endesa for the deaths of hundreds of birds electrocuted by its high-wire power lines, court documents show.

 Electrocution occurs when birds touch two wires at a time or when they perch on a conductive pylon while also touching a cable.